virtualsquare/virtualsquare.github.io/tutorials/vdebasics.md

 Note: In order to preserve the backwards compatibility with vde2, a pathname is a legal VNL.
 The path `/a/b/c/d` is equivalent to
 `vde:///a/b/c/d`

+Note: Reserved chars can be inserted in a VLN using quotation marks or, likewise for URLs, by the percent-encoding (i.e. `%xx`: a percent sign followed by the hexadecimal representation of the ASCII value of the character).

 ### The `vde_plug` tool

 `vde_plug` connects two plugins in two different ways: